enonic/old-xp-doc/doc/developer/ssjs/global-objects.rst

 The globally available ``app`` object holds information about the contextual app it was delivered from.

-.. js:attribute:: app.name
+.. js:function:: app.name
     :returns: The name of the application.

-.. js:attribute:: app.version
+.. js:function:: app.version
     :returns: Version of the application, as defined in its gradle configuration.

-.. js:attribute:: app.config
+.. js:function:: app.config
     :returns: Values from the application's configuration file.
 This can be set using ``$XP_HOME/config/<app.name>.cfg``.
 Every time the configuration is
     changed the app is restarted.